AMERICAN BRONCHO-ESOPHAGOLOGICAL ASSOCIATION, INC.

 e.
 Honorary Members shall be those individuals who have contributed in a unique way to Broncho-Esophagology, and on whom ABEA confers this special honor.

 f.
-Candidate Members shall be those physicians who may not yet be eligible for Active Membership, but are interested in participating in the Society and eventually becoming Active Members.
-Candidate Members may not maintain status in this category for more than six years, including fellowship year(s) before applying for Active Membership.
+Post-Graduate Members shall be those physicians who may not yet be eligible for Active Membership, but are interested in participating in the Society and eventually becoming Active Members.
+Post-Graduate Members may not maintain status in this category for more than six years, including fellowship year(s) before applying for Active Membership.

 g.
-Resident Members shall be those physicians-in-training, in goodstanding, in a US or Canadian residency training program approved by the Accreditation Council on Graduate Medical Education (ACGME), or equivalent osteopathic or Canadian accrediting organization, who are interested in participating in the Society and eventually becoming Candidate and subsequently Active Members.
+Resident Members shall be those physicians-in-training, in good standing, in a US or Canadian residency training program approved by the Accreditation Council on Graduate Medical Education (ACGME), or equivalent osteopathic or Canadian accrediting organization, who are interested in participating in the Society and eventually becoming Post-Graduate and subsequently Active Members.

 a.
-Admission to ABEA shall be by invitation only.
+Admission to ABEA shall be by invitation only, with the exception of Residents.
 All nominations for membership shall be made by the Council.
 Elections to membership shall be made by the Active Members.

 b.
 The proposal of an individual (an "Applicant") for Active Membership shall be by written recommendation to the Council of two Active Members, preferably practicing and residing in the community where the Applicant practices and resides.
 In addition, letters of recommendation are required from two local physicians attesting to the Candidates ethics and competency.

 c.
-The proposal of a Candidate for International membership shall be made by a member of the Council and seconded by an Active Member.
+The proposal of an individual (an "Applicant") for International membership shall be made by a member of the Council and seconded by an Active Member.

 d.
-The proposal of a Candidate for either Associate Membership or Honorary Membership may be made by any member (i) in writing to the Secretary, (ii) at a Council meeting, or (iii) by motion at an Executive Session.
+The proposal of an individual (an "Applicant") for either Associate Membership or Honorary Membership may be made by any member (i) in writing to the Secretary, (ii) at a Council meeting, or (iii) by motion at an Executive Session.
 All such proposals for membership shall be referred to the Council.

 e.
-A physician Applicant for Active membership, excluding Candidate class, must meet the following requirements:
+An applicant for Active membership must meet the following requirements:

 2. The Applicant shall demonstrate his/her expertise in Broncho-Esophagology, Laryngology, Gastro-Enterology, Pulmonology, Thoracic Diseases and/or related disciplines by submitting THREE articles authored by him/her addressing such areas of expertise.
 Presentation of evidence of the Applicants professional experience and operative skills is the obligation of the Members and local physicians recommending the Applicant for membership.

 f.
-Specific requirements for Candidate membership are as follows:
+Specific requirements for Post-Graduate membership are as follows:

-1. Candidate members must have one letter from their Chair and/or Program Director and one Active Member of the ABEA
+1. Post-Graduate members must have one letter from their Chair and/or Program Director and one Active Member of the ABEA

-2. The applicant for Candidate Membership is required to attend at least one ABEA meeting every three years to maintain good standing in this category
+2. The applicant for Post-Graduate Membership is required to attend at least one ABEA meeting every three years to maintain good standing in this category

 g.
 Applicants for Resident membership must meet the following requirements: